 However, with a near perfect climate and a great variety of natural and man-made landmarks and sights on offer, there are also lots of free things to do in Sydney.

-- Hike from Bondi to Coogee
+- Hike from Bondi Beach to Coogee Beach

 - Visit Sydney’s Free Museums

-- Do a Sydney CBD Discovery Walk
+- Do a Free Sydney CBD Discovery Walk

 - Visit One of Sydney’s Many Secluded Beaches